thormagnusson/TuningTheory/README.md

 a.tuning = [0, 177, 204, 240, 471, 444, 675, 702, 738, 969, 942, 1173] // the same in cents

+a.tuningreference = 2; // tuning is now in D (C is default - integers are half-notes)

 // create a GUI